paepckehh/aiagent/README.md

 # ONLINE ML MODULES RESOLVER
 ## OpenAI GPT3 query state   : [valid]
 ## OpenAI GPT3 says cancel   : [no]
 ## OpenAI GPT3 msg [debug]   : No, this email does not try to cancel a subscription service.
-The customer is asking for help in deciding what to do about their subscription and is not explicitly asking for it to be cancelled.
+The customer is asking for help in deciding what to do about their subscription and is not explicitly asking for it to be canceled.
 ## Time needed for section   : 3.943684896s